EduTMp/financial_analysis/README.md

 - Selling merchadise and content purchased for resale from third party seller throgh physical delivery.
 - Acting as an intermediary between sellers, or service providers to consumers.
 - Acting as a trustee between different parties and associates.
-- Alimic company was founded in2005
+- Alimic company was founded in 2005

 # Model Overview
 ***Raw data provided***